 Picturesque Harbour Town

 With the picturesque harbour town situated next to the ferry terminal, Yarmouth is the main gateway to West Wight from Lymington.
-This historical town is home to a diverse range of shops, boutiques, cafés, pubs, restaurants, and delis.
-As well as fine dining at The George,
+This historical town is home to a diverse range of boutiques, cafés, pubs, restaurants, and delicatessen.

 Area of Outstanding Natural Beauty